 Neal S. Blaisdell Arena History

-days but also hosts basketball games.
-The arena is part of the greater Neal S. Blaisdell Center which in addition to the world
+The venue is one part of the larger Neal S. Blaisdell Center which, in addition to the much loved arena, boasts conference

-and expanded in 1994 and now stands as one of the largest and most state of the art arenas in all of Hawaii.
+among the largest and most state of the art venues in all of Hawaii.

-as arena football, college volleyball, international gymnastics, professional bull riding, and ABA and Harlem Globetrotters
+basketball games, as well as international gymnastics, college volleyball, professional bull riding, and Harlem Globetrotters

-basketball.
-There is much more than just sports taking place in the arena however.
-There have been WWE events, Sesame Street Live events, Disney on Ice, American Idol Live, circuses, and Billy Graham crusades.
-These days the venue is best known for concerts as it hosts some of the biggest recording artists in the world when they come to Hawaii
+and ABA basketball.
+However, there is much more than just sports events held at the arena.
+There have been Sesame Street Live

+performances, WWE Events, American Idol Live, Disney on Ice, Billy Graham crusades, and circuses.
+These days the venue is

+most well known known for concerts as it brings in many of the biggest musical artists in the world when they come to Hawaii
-including Bruno Mars, Kendrick

-Lamar, the Florida Georgia Line, and many others.
-Chances are, if there is a big event taking place near Honolulu it will
+including Kendrick Lamar, Bruno Mars, the Florida Georgia Line, and many more.
+It is more than likely that if there is a big

 Neal S. Blaisdell Arena Seating Layout